 Denise immigrated from the Philippines when she was a child.
 Only having been exposed to a few select American TV shows, like American Gladiators, she thought the USA was a vast gauntlet ruled by muscular, spandex-clad warriors who shot tennis balls at trespassers.
 She and Eli have been married for a few years, but find they still quite like each other.
 She works as a chef at a gastropub, but she and Eli have plans for an experiment of their own.

 About The Author

 I’m Joel Watson.
 I live in a suburb of a suburb of Dallas, TX with my wife, daughter and two cats, Tivo and Replay.
-I’ve been professionally unemployed as an artist since 2008.
-I travel to a dozen or so comic conventions each year, and once I took a shot of maple bacon tequila out of a Cadbury Creme Egg.
+I’ve been professionally unemployed as a full time artist since 2008.
+Since 2007, I’ve been creating the online comic HijiNKS ENSUE, which is ending in 2016.
+From 2008 to 2012, I hosted The HijiNKS ENSUE Podcast and I currently co-host a podcast about Harry Potter with my 8 year old daughter.
+I am also a voice actor and writer for The Cyanide & Happines Show and the weekly Explosm animated shorts.
+I travel to a half-dozen or so comic conventions each year, and once I took a shot of maple bacon tequila out of a Cadbury Creme Egg.
 I called it a “Sadbury Egg.”
 It was delicious.